Summary

 }

-will get you in trouble!
+Will get you in trouble!
 It might work in some cases because of how memory is structured on the stack, but there's no guarantee whatsoever.
 You're basically poking around in a piece of memory that's not supposed to be there anymore.

 Overloading

 In C++ you can define functions that have equal names and different argument lists.
-If no ambiguities arise the matching version will be chosen on compile time based on the number and types of the provided arguments.
+If no ambiguities arise, the matching version will be chosen on compile time based on the number and types of the provided arguments.

 The process of choosing the right function is called overload resolution.
-At first sight it looks straightforward, at least for relatively simple cases, but it can get pretty tricky when not used carefully (mind the implicit type conversion for instance).
+At first sight, it looks straightforward, at least for relatively simple cases, but it can get pretty tricky when not used carefully (mind the implicit type conversion for instance).
 If you want to know the details, read chapter 12.3 (Overloaded Functions) in Stroustrup's C++ book.

 Note that the return type is not taken into account during overload resolution.
 For example, this works: